 Tangalooma provides the opportunity to hand feed wild dolphins on the beach, as well as a raft of nature-based activities suitable for families.

-There are other animal shows that feature Asian otters, cuddly koalas, snakes, Harriet the amazing giant Galapagos tortoise, elephants and camels.
+There are other animal shows that feature Asian otters, cuddly koalas, snakes, a giant Galapagos tortoise, elephants and camels.

-One of the newest additions to the zoo is the Tiger Temple – a Southeast Asian temple replica with an underwater viewing area – which is home to five tigers and four cheetah cubs.
+The Tiger Temple is a Southeast Asian temple replica with an underwater viewing area, home to five tigers.

 Held over six days and six nights, 2000 Australian and international performers strut their stuff at Australia’s largest folk festival.